azalea

 Returns whether we have a received the login packet yet.

-pub async fn set_client_information( &self, client_information: ClientInformation ) -> Result<(), WritePacketError>
+pub async fn set_client_information( &self, client_information: ClientInformation, ) -> Result<(), WritePacketError>

 Tell the server we changed our game options (i.e. render distance, main hand).
 If this is not set before the login packet, the default will be sent.